 Effective instructional coaching is a critical component of improving instruction in a school.
 As schools redefine coaching, my experience tells me they will see a greater impact on both adult and student learning.

-Sherry St. Clair is the author of the upcoming book Coaching Redefined: A Guide to Leading Meaningful Instructional Growth (June 2019) and will present at the 27th Annual Model Schools Conference in Washington, D.C., from June 23–26, 2019.
+Sherry St. Clair is the author of the book Coaching Redefined: A Guide to Leading Meaningful Instructional Growth (June 2019).

 Learn more about the full range of HMH coaching services.